JohnCanessa/LongestAbsoluteFilePath/README.md

 https://www.johncanessa.com/2022/11/26/longest-absolute-file-path-c-and-java-revisited/

-Keep in mind that one of the best ways to learn is to read, expriment, and write.
+Keep in mind that one of the best ways to learn is to read, experiment, and write about it.
 If you can't explain it simply, you don't understand it well enough (Albert Einstein).

 Enjoy;